Interreligious Studies and the Holocaust: New Research, New Conversations

-Applications must be submitted by March 16, 2018
+Applications must be submitted by February 15, 2019

-The seminar will be co-led by Katharina von Kellenbach and Victoria Barnett.
-Katharina von Kellenbach is professor of religious studies at St. Mary’s College of Maryland.
-Her areas of expertise include Holocaust Studies, Jewish-Christian relations, feminist theology, and interreligious dialogue.
-Her publications include Anti‑Judaism in Feminist Religious Writings (Oxford University Press, 1994) and The Mark of Cain: Guilt and Denial in the Lives of Nazi Perpetrators (Oxford University Press, 2013).
-She co-leads an interdisciplinary research group on Felix Culpa: Guilt as Culturally Productive Force at the ZIF (Center for Interdisciplinary Research) Bielefeld University, Germany.
+The seminar will be co-led by Drs.
+Mehnaz Afridi and Victoria Barnett.
+Mehnaz Afridi is Associate Professor of Religious Studies and Director of the Holocaust, Genocide, and Interfaith Education Center at Manhattan College.
+She is the author of Shoah through Muslim Eyes (2017) published by Academic Studies Press and is currently working on a book on Islam, Memory, and Genocide.
+She is guest editor of a Special Issue "Remembering Jewish-Muslim Encounters: Challenges and Cooperation" in Religions and was co-editor of Global Perspectives on Orhan Pamuk: Existentialism and Politics (2012) published by Palgrave Macmillan.
 Victoria Barnett directs the Museum’s Programs on Ethics, Religion, and the Holocaust.
+She is currently working on a book on the international engagement of the US interfaith movement during the Nazi era.
 She was one of the general editors of the multivolume Dietrich Bonhoeffer Works English Edition, the translation of the complete writings of Bonhoeffer published by Fortress Press.
 She is the author of “After Ten Years”: Dietrich Bonhoeffer and Our Times (2017); Bystanders: Conscience and Complicity during the Holocaust (1999), and For the Soul of the People: Protestant Protest against Hitler (1992).

-Participants will also have the opportunity to learn more about Museum resources for their teaching and to consult and interact with Museum staff and visiting scholars.
+Participants will also have the opportunity to learn more about Museum resources for their teaching and consult and interact with Museum staff and visiting scholars.
 More information about the Museum’s programs on the historical role of religion during the Holocaust and the ways in which religious institutions, leaders, and theologians have addressed this history and its legacy since 1945 can be found at Programs on Ethics, Religion, and the Holocaust.

 Admission will be decided without regard to age, gender, race, creed, or national origin.
-For non-local participants, the Mandel Center will (1) reimburse the cost of direct travel to and from the participant’s home institution and Washington, DC, up to but not exceeding the amount of $600; and (2) cover the cost of lodging for the duration of the course.
+For non-local participants, the Center will (1) reimburse the cost of direct travel to and from the participant’s home institution and Washington, DC, up to but not exceeding the amount of $600; and (2) cover the cost of lodging for the duration of the course.
 Incidental, meal, and book expenses must be covered by the candidates or their respective institutions.
 All participants must attend the entire seminar.

 This seminar is made possible by the Hoffberger Family Fund and by Joseph A. and Janeal Cannon and Family.